stefgina/LLM-notes/README.md

 - Code a simple auto-grad framework
 - Vectorisation/Parallelisation

-You are not allowed to use PyTorch if you can't understand these.
+Don't use PyTorch if you can't understand these.